• Skip to main content

 Discover how quick and easy it is to sprout chickpeas at home in 5 easy steps.
 Sprinkle them in salads, wraps, curries or make your own sprouted hummus.

-I was a little apprehensive before I tried this out.
+I was a little apprehensive before I tried sprouting chickpeas.
 Now, I happily sprout every week.
 So, if you're feeling curious, let me share with you the easiest way I know to do it.

 The process is a simple one that uses a bowl, a sieve, fresh cold running water and a clean covering such as a paper towel or piece of parchment.